m0ppers/MopArangoDbBundle/README.md

         connection: main
         collection: users
 ```
-Afterwards create the collection in arangodb
+Afterwards create the collection in arangodb.

-## Avocado Helper Commands

-Currently there are two helper commands available through the symfony console:
+Then you will have to tell fos that it should use the arangodb driver:

 ```
-avocado:create-collection
-avocado:drop-collection
+fos_user:
+    db_driver: custom
+    user_class: Acme\DemoBundle\Entity\User
+    firewall_name: main
+    service:
+        user_manager: mop_arangodb.fos.user_manager
 ```